The Gambler's Fallacy

 A fair gambling device has produced a "run"―that is, a series of similar results, such as a series of heads produced by flipping a coin.

-Both fallacies are based on the same mistake, namely, a failure to understand statistical independence.
-Two events are statistically independent when the occurrence of one has no statistical effect upon the occurrence of the other.
+The Gambler's Fallacy is based on a failure to understand statistical independence, that is, two events are statistically independent when the occurrence of one has no statistical effect upon the occurrence of the other4.
 Statistical independence is connected to the notion of randomness in the following way: what makes a sequence random is that its members are statistically independent of each other.
 For instance, a list of random numbers is such that one cannot predict better than chance any member of the list based upon a knowledge of the other list members.

 To understand statistical independence, try the following experiment.
 Predict the next member of each of the two following sequences:

 The first is the beginning of the sequence of prime numbers.
-The second is a random sequence gathered from the last digits of the first four numbers in a phone book.
+The second is a random sequence gathered from the last digits of the first five numbers in a phone book.
 The first sequence is non-random, and predictable if one knows the way that it is generated.
 The second sequence is random and unpredictableunless, of course, you look in the phone book, but that is not prediction, that is just looking at the sequencebecause there is no underlying pattern to the sequence of last digits of telephone numbers in a phone book.
-The numbers in the second sequence are statistically independent.
+The numbers in the second sequence are statistically independent of each other.

 Many gambling games are based upon randomly-generated, statistically independent sequences, such as the series of numbers generated by a roulette wheel, or by throws of unloaded dice.
 A fair coin produces a random sequence of "heads" or "tails", that is, each flip of the coin is statistically independent of all the other flips.
 This is what is meant by saying that the coin is "fair", namely, that it is not biased in such a way as to produce a predictable sequence.